-Note 13 - Stock Option Exchange Program
+Note 13 - Stock Option Exchange Program:

 On March 14, 2003, we completed a stock option exchange program.
 Under the exchange offer, eligible employees had the opportunity to tender for cancellation certain stock options in exchange for new options to be granted at least six months and one day after the cancellation of the tendered options.
-Each eligible participant will receive four new options to purchase shares of common stock for every seven options submitted for cancellation.
-We accepted approximately 11.2 million options for exchange and currently expect to grant approximately 6.4 million new options, taking into consideration employee terminations since the cancellation date.
-The exercise price per share of the new options will be equal to the fair market value of our common stock on the new grant date, which is expected to be September 18, 2003.
+Each eligible participant received four new options to purchase shares of common stock for every seven options submitted for cancellation.
+We accepted approximately 11.2 million options for exchange at various exercise prices between \$6.30 and \$32.25 and granted approximately 6.4 million new options on September 18, 2003, the new grant date.
+The exercise price per share of the new options of \$8.21 was equal to the fair market value of our common stock on the new grant date.

 In connection with the stock option exchange program, we accelerated the write-off of accrued deferred compensation recorded in conjunction with certain of our acquisitions, due to the cancellation of certain assumed in-the-money stock options.
 Such acceleration resulted in \$2.2 million of additional intangible asset amortization expense in the first quarter of 2003.
-However, we do not expect to record any compensation expense as a result of the exchange program.
+However, we do not expect to record any additional compensation expense as a result of the exchange program.